dp8271200013/gronetix/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several ways of

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/0a7260d9-0d8b-4743-9f25-15837a73d47c) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.